JamesWoolfenden/learn-terraform/docs/aws-iam.md

 ## Create a policy with HEREDOC

 IAM policies can be added via the console either using the AWS wizards or as JSON files.
-You can add a Json polic in directly to your terraform policy if you use a HEREDOC.
+You can add a Json policy in directly to your terraform policy if you use a HEREDOC.
 A Heredoc allows you to paste in a multiline string.
 **aws_iam_policy.heredoc.tf** below is an example of using a Heredoc in a policy statement.